-- Labor and delivery facts
+- Labor and delivery definitions and facts

 - What are the stages of labor and delivery?

-- Stage 1
+- Stage 1 of labor and delivery

-- Stage 2
+- Stage 2 of labor and delivery

-- Stage 3
+- Stage 3 of labor and delivery

 - What are pain control options during labor and delivery?